CaptainSapphire/PH-s-Blog/_posts/2025-04-28-CSUCI-Datathon.md

 ## Morning + Introductions
 <img src="https://github.com/CaptainSapphire/PH-s-Blog/blob/main/assets/April%202025/IMG_9330.jpg?raw=true" alt="CSUCI Morning" style= "float: left; padding-right:10px" width="300"/> Once I was on campus, I followed the signs they put around and arrived at Del Norte hall.
 I checked in and they handed me a tote bag of resources and swag.
 Then, I talked with the woman working behind the table.
 Her name was [Jasmine Wright](https://www.linkedin.com/in/jasmine-wright-0025271b4/), a senior at CSUCI majoring in Applied Mathmatics.
 She shared she was lookng into taking a gap year, and then getting her PhD.
 From there, she intended on working with marine biologists to study and research with them, in the field/as a data scientist.<br><br><br>
 <img src="https://github.com/CaptainSapphire/PH-s-Blog/blob/main/assets/April%202025/IMG_9333.jpg?raw=true" alt="Del Norte Hall" style= "float: left; padding-right:10px" width="300"/>
 After that, I went inside the lecture hall and sat behind someone, and overheard them say they were going to Moorpark College.
 I jumped in since, I too, am going to Moorpark College in the fall as a freshman.
-I met Wylan Brown, an incoming chemistry major, as well as their brother, Andor Brown. <br><br><br><br><br><br><br><br>
+I met Wylan Brown, an incoming chemistry major, as well as their brother, Andor Brown. <br><br><br><br><br><br>

 <img src="https://github.com/CaptainSapphire/PH-s-Blog/blob/main/assets/April%202025/IMG_9335.jpg?raw=true" alt="introductions" style= "float: left; padding-right:10px" width="300"/> After talking to Wylan about books and whatnot for a bit, the introductions presentation began, led by [Alona Kryshchenko](https://ciapps.csuci.edu/directory/Details?uid=alona.kryshchenko) and Isaac Noe Quintanilla-Salinas, Data Science and Mathmatics professors at CSUCI.
 Once we ran down what Data Science is, the schedule, and other items on the list, we went to the Computer Labs. <br><br><br><br><br><br>